taimoor4377/Student-Management-System-Java-Swing/README.md

-# Student-Management-System-Java-Swing
-A simple CRUD-based Student Management System built with Java Swing and MySQL.
-Allows adding, viewing, updating, and deleting student records through a user-friendly desktop interface.
+# Student Management System (Java Swing + MySQL)

+A simple desktop-based CRUD application built with Java Swing and MySQL to manage student records.
+This project demonstrates database connectivity using JDBC and GUI development using Java's Swing framework.

+Features:
+- Add, View, Update, and Delete student records
+- Interactive table view
+- Input validation and error handling

+Built for academic purposes and learning Java GUI with database integration.